Swimm-Demo/cics-banking-sample-application-cbsa-IBM-Demo-GPT/.swm/fetching-customer-accounts.8vg0m8vg.sw.md

 ---

 The <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="829:1:3" line-data="       CUSTOMER-CHECK SECTION.">`CUSTOMER-CHECK`</SwmToken> function is used to check if the customer exists.
-It first sets the customer found flag to 'N'.
+It first sets the customer found flag to <SwmToken path="/src/base/cobol_src/INQACCCU.cbl" pos="836:4:4" line-data="              MOVE &#39;N&#39; TO CUSTOMER-FOUND">`N`</SwmToken>.
 It then performs a CICS HANDLE ABEND and then ends the execution.
 It then sets the required sort code to the sort code and then performs the customer check.
 If the customer is found, it sets the customer found flag to 'Y'.

 ```cobol
        CUSTOMER-CHECK SECTION.